 Finally, take good care of yourself.
 Treatment is the first step toward wellness.
 It is important that you eat well, sleep regularly, and take care of your own health.
 With good self-care, you will be able to support your loved one in this journey.

-Why consider treatment for schizoaffective disorder at Belmont Behavioral Hospital in Philadelphia, PA
+Why consider treatment for schizoaffective disorder at Belmont Behavioral Health System in Philadelphia, PA

 Schizoaffective disorder is a very difficult disorder to live with.
 This mental health condition can impact daily living and prevent the individual from achieving goals and enjoying life.
 Individuals with this disorder often struggle with the ability to effectively communicate their worries and frustrations related to this illness.